BenGorUser/UserBundle/docs/basic_configuration.md

         // ...

         // Dependencies required by the bundle, keep the order.
-        // First bridges, then the bus, and finally the UserBundle
+        // First bridges and then the UserBundle

         // Bridges
         new BenGorUser\DoctrineORMBridgeBundle\DoctrineORMBridgeBundle(),